Please enable JavaScript to view this site.

 In order to work with services, you can use the NT service API and monitor the service

-The first page of the wizard lets you specify the application or choose one that you've waited for previously.
+The wait for application dialog lets you specify the application or choose one that you've waited for previously.

 start-wait-wizard-application